This post was originally published in 2019. We have updated it as of July 13, 2021 to reflect changes in the LinkedIn interface.

 How to View a Page’s Ads

-To access a LinkedIn business page’s ads, go to the page and look for the “Ads” tab on the left.
-Now, you’ll see a list of ads associated with the page.
+To access a LinkedIn business page’s ads, go to the page and look for the “Posts” tab in the navigation bar and then “Ads”.

 Based on looking at existing clients’ pages, it appears that ads are shown in order of creation (with the latest ads at the top).
 Also, note that ads from recently paused or completed campaigns may show up here, so don’t assume that everything you see is active.